 In fall 2016, 9,053 prospective students applied to Alabama State University.
 The school accepted 46 percent of applicants of which 28 percent enrolled.
 U.S. News ranks Alabama State University as “less selective.”ii

 In fall 2016, Alabama State University had 5,318 enrolled students.
 Of those students, 4,727 were enrolled in undergraduate programs and 591 were enrolled in graduate programs.
 Ninety-two percent of its undergraduate students attended school fulltime; 8 percent attended part-time.

 The majority of undergraduate students—90 percent—were age 24 or younger.
 Of the school’s graduate students, 55 percent of students attended school full-time and 45 percent attended school part-time.
-Thirteen percent of graduate students enrolled entirely in online education.
-Just six percent of undergraduate students did the same.iii
+Thirteen percent of graduate students enrolled entirely in online education through Alabama State University online classes.
+Just six percent of undergraduate students attended fullt time online courses through Alabama State University online.iii

 To apply for admissions, high school students must submit an application, an application fee, transcripts, and ACT/SAT scores.
 ASU has two deadlines per academic year to apply.
 The GPA requirement for admissions is correlate with students’ test scores—the higher the GPA, the lower the requirement for test scores.
 Conversely, the higher the test scores, the lower the requirement for GPA.